 King’s Museum lies at the heart of the University's Old Aberdeen campus.
 As well as being Scotland's newest museum, it may also be the oldest as its origins lie in a museum collection established in King's College in 1727.
+The museum is closed from 19 December to 19 January, in preparation for the new exhibition 'Crafting Kingdoms: the rise of the northern Picts'.

 King’s Museum has exhibitions changing every few months to display these collections, some involving students and academic staff collaborating with the museum to bring recent research to a wider audience.
 With a service for schools, evening lectures and other events, such as the annual ‘Night at the Museum’, the museum is a place where objects and ideas are explored in ways that would have been inconceivable to those who have collected and curated the collection over the past centuries.